-Where a person has received the full allocation of sessions under the Better Access initiative and is considered to clinically benefit from some additional services, the person may be eligible for additional PHN-funded Psychological Therapies if they meet relevant eligibility criteria, which are listed in Section 5.2 of these guidelines.
+People who have received some Better Access sessions may be eligible for PHN-funded Psychological Therapies if they meet relevant eligibility criteria, which are listed in Section 5.2 of these guidelines.

-An example where a person may meet eligibility requirements could include changed financial circumstances whereby they are no longer able to meet the co-payments associated with Better Access services.
+An example where a person may meet eligibility requirements for Psychological Therapies could include changed financial circumstances whereby they are no longer able to meet the co-payments associated with Better Access services.